Telling Children About Divorce: Strategies for Parents

 There are several strategies parents should use while telling their children about their plans to get a divorce.

-Tips for breaking the news
+Tips for Breaking the News

 • Parents should affirm to their children that getting a divorce is a good thing for their family.
-Parents should also remind their children this change will bring a more peaceful chapter in their lives.
+Parents should also remind their children that this change will bring a more peaceful chapter in their lives.

 • Many children feel rattled by the news of their parents’ divorce because it is a huge transition in their lives.
 Parents should let their children know that while some things will change, other important things, like that they will always be a family, will never change.

 Once parents tell their children they are getting divorced, they should continue to help their children with this transition by using a few specific strategies.
 For example, parents should avoid confiding in their children about disagreements with their former spouse or financial troubles.
 Instead, they should talk to a close friend or therapist about their concerns.
-Parents should also refrain from making major changes in their children’s lives and encourage their children to maintain the relationship they have with their father or mother.
+Parents should also refrain from making major changes in their children’s lives and encourage their children to maintain their relationship with their father or mother.

-Reach out to an attorney
+Reach Out to an Attorney

 book-prenup-1